We explore Disciplinary Hearings

-We explore disciplinary hearings, if you are experiencing issues in this area, you may find this article gives you some pointers and highlights some further action.
+If you are experiencing an issue in this area, you may find this article gives you some pointers and highlights some further action.

-We can support you if you need help and advice, either on an ad-hoc basis or as your ongoing Outsourced HR service.
+We can support you if you need help and advice, either as your ongoing Outsourced HR service or on an ad-hoc basis.

 Our expertise in HR & Employment Law will ensure you can always be on the right track